 Data storage hardware isn’t perfect.
 Unintended losses and errors can make it impossible to access vital information and cripple mission-critical applications.
 Using a RAID, or redundant array of independent disks, may help data-dependent organizations maintain high availability and improve performance.

-A Brief Introduction to RAID
+A Brief Introduction To RAID

 RAID configurations create distributed data storage across multiple disks.
 The earliest implementations were devised at academic institutions in the late 1980s to demonstrate that standard personal computer disks could hold their own against high-end enterprise storage.
-Today, they minimize load on individual disks, reduce access latency and even provide fast recovery following hardware failures.
+Today, they minimize load on individual disks, reduce access latency and even provide fast recovery following RAID failures.

 How Does RAID Work?